Oklahoma City bombing: Rescue efforts

 At 10:28 a.m., rescuers found what they believed to be a second bomb.
-Some rescue workers refused to leave until police ordered the mandatory evacuation of a four-block area around the site.
-The device was determined to be a three-foot (.9-m) long TOW missile used in the training of federal agents and bomb-sniffing dogs; although actually inert, it had been marked "live" in order to mislead arms traffickers in a planned law enforcement sting.
+Some rescue workers refused to leave until police ordered the evacuation of a four-block area around the site.
+The device was determined to be a three-foot (.9-m) long TOW missile used in the training of federal agents and bomb-sniffing dogs; although inert, it had been marked "live" in order to mislead arms traffickers in a planned law enforcement sting.
 On examination the missile was determined to be inert, and relief efforts resumed 45 minutes later.
 The last survivor, a 15-year-old girl found under the base of the collapsed building, was rescued at around 7 p.m.

 In the days following the blast, over 12,000 people participated in relief and rescue operations.
 The Federal Emergency Management Agency (FEMA) activated 11 of its Urban Search and Rescue Task Forces, bringing in 665 rescue workers.
 One nurse was killed in the rescue attempt after she was hit on the head by debris, and 26 other rescuers were hospitalized because of various injuries.
 Twenty-four K-9 units and out-of-state dogs were brought in to search for survivors and bodies in the building debris.
 In an effort to recover additional bodies, 100 to 350 ST of rubble were removed from the site each day from April 24 to 29.

 Rescue and recovery efforts were concluded at 12:05 a.m. on May 5, by which time the bodies of all but three of the victims had been recovered.
 For safety reasons, the building was initially slated to be demolished shortly afterward.
 McVeigh's attorney, Stephen Jones, filed a motion to delay the demolition until the defense team could examine the site in preparation for the trial.
 At 7:02 a.m. on May 23, more than a month after the bombing, the Murrah Federal building was demolished.
 The EMS Command Center remained active and was staffed 24 hours a day until the demolition.
 The final three bodies to be recovered were those of two credit union employees and a customer.
 For several days after the building's demolition, trucks hauled away 800 ST of debris a day from the site.
 Some of the debris was used as evidence in the conspirators' trials, incorporated into memorials, donated to local schools, or sold to raise funds for relief efforts.